Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Layne - Power Sub.md

 I will split my analysis into three main parts.

 1. Analysis over the Reverse Polarity Protection Circuit
-2. Analysis over the Flyback Converter with an isolated output
+2. Analysis over the Flyback Converter with an Isolated Output
-3. Analysis over the diode-oring circuit and the LDO Voltage Regulator
+3. Analysis over the Diode-oring Circuit and the LDO Voltage Regulator

 ## Analysis over the Reverse Polarity Protection Circuit